Vietnamese diaspora: United States

 Mass migration from Vietnam began after the fall of Saigon in 1975, marking the end of the Vietnam War.
-During the North Vietnamese military offensive of mid-March 1975, many South Vietnamese citizens were pushed farther and farther south into Saigon.
+During the North Vietnamese military offensive of March 1975, some South Vietnamese citizens were pushed farther and farther south into Saigon.
 On April 30, the final U.S. troops and diplomats left Saigon and the country came under the control of the Provisional Revolutionary Government.
-As a result, the North Vietnamese Army (NVA) took control of South Vietnam, leading many South Vietnamese to become refugees and immigrate to the United States.
+As a result, the North Vietnamese Army (NVA) took control of South Vietnam, leading some South Vietnamese to become refugees and immigrate to the United States.

 Most immigrants fled to the United States as refugees following the end of the Vietnam War, arriving in three distinct waves from the 1960s to the 1990s.
-The first wave consisted mainly of South Vietnamese citizens and military personnel who had associations with both the South Vietnamese government and the United States.
+The first wave consisted mainly of South Vietnamese citizens and military personnel who had associations with the South Vietnamese government and the United States.
 The second wave brought more refugees from the former South Vietnam to the United States in what became known as the "boat people crisis."
-This wave was characterized by mainly rural people who lacked the education or wealth of the first wave, as well as a large number of ethnic Chinese who were fleeing persecution by the Vietnamese government.
+This wave was characterized by mainly rural people who lacked the education or wealth of the first wave, and some ethnic Chinese who were fleeing persecution by the Vietnamese government.
 The final wave took place in the 1980s into the 1990s.
 This group included thousands who were the children of Vietnamese mothers and American soldiers.

 By 1979, the United Nations recognized that the Vietnamese refugee crisis was a "world problem," which led to the First Geneva Conference on Indochinese Refugees in July, 1979.
 The United States, United Kingdom, Australia, France, and Canada each agreed to accept refugees for resettlement, and Vietnamese refugee entries to the U.S. to peaked from 1979 to 1982.
 That year, President Jimmy Carter doubled the number of Southeast Asian refugees accepted into the United States, from 7,000 to 14,000.
-However, 62% of Americans said they disapproved of the measure.
+62% of Americans said they disapproved of the measure.

 The South Vietnamese coming to the U.S. in the second wave did not come willingly.
-They were forced out of their homes by the N.V.A. and sought refuge in the United States.
-Many of these people felt betrayed by the U.S.'s handling of the situation in Vietnam and felt conflicted about making the journey there.
+They were forced out of their homes by the NVA and sought refuge in the United States.
+Some of these people felt betrayed by the U.S.'s handling of the situation in Vietnam and felt conflicted about making the journey there.
 Nearly all the Vietnamese migrants to the United States during this time were listed as refugees, not as immigrants, because of the forced manner in which they had been exiled to the United States; 99% of Vietnamese newcomers to the United States who received a Green Card in 1982 fell into this category.